neovimhaskell/nvim-hs/README.md

 First, you must [install stack](https://docs.haskellstack.org/en/stable/README/).

+You have to have installed neovim and the executable `nvim` must be on the path.
+(The API code generation calls `nvim --api-info`.)

 Afterwards, you switch to your neovim configuration folder (typically `~/.config/nvim`) and you have to create your plugin project.